espressif/esp-idf/docs/en/api-reference/system/freertos_idf.rst

 SMP on an ESP Target
 ^^^^^^^^^^^^^^^^^^^^

-ESP targets (such as the ESP32, ESP32-S3) are dual core SMP SoCs.
+ESP targets (such as the ESP32, ESP32-S3 and ESP32-P4) are dual core SMP SoCs.
 These targets have the following hardware features that make them SMP capable:

-- Two identical cores known as CPU0 (i.e., Protocol CPU or PRO_CPU) and CPU1 (i.e., Application CPU or APP_CPU).
+- Two identical cores known as CPU0 and CPU1.
 This  means that the execution of a piece of code is identical regardless of which core it runs on.
 - Symmetric memory (with some small exceptions).

   - If multiple cores access the same memory address, their access will be serialized at the memory bus level.